Mahesh100/Spring-Java-Framwork/README.md

 Spring is one of the best frameworks available for java.
 The spring framework

-Yes we have different framework before Example for---

-Web Development we use Sturts.
+Yes we have different framework before Example for-- Web Development we use Sturts.
 In the enterprise market, we use happy with EJP.
 For the database side, we use JPA.